- Dr Kristen Hopewell

 Kristen Hopewell is a Senior Lecturer in International Political Economy at the University of Edinburgh.
 Her research and teaching interests are in international trade, global governance, industrial policy and development, with a focus on emerging powers.

-Dr. Hopewell’s policy writings have appeared in Foreign Affairs, Current History and Global Policy, and her analysis has featured in Foreign Policy, The Chicago Tribune, China Daily, The Indian Express and on the BBC.
+Dr. Hopewell’s policy writings have appeared in Foreign Affairs, The Washington Post, Current History and Global Policy, and her analysis has featured in Foreign Policy, The Chicago Tribune, China Daily, The Indian Express and on the BBC.

 Prior to entering academia, she worked as a trade official for the Canadian government and as an investment banker for Morgan Stanley.